FunctionMath.GetEquationSolver Method

 Parameters

-A delegate that represents a function of one variable that specifies the function on the left-hand side of the equation.
+A function of one variable that specifies the function on the left-hand side of the equation.

 lowerBound Double